xonsh/scipy-2019-tutorial/tutorial.md

 --

-* While `nii.gz` files are pretty large, they have some identifying information in the first 348 bytes of the file
+* While `nii.gz` files are a bit large, they have some identifying information in the first 348 bytes of the file

 --

-* We're pretty sure there are 19 mouse lemur scans
+* We're sure there are 19 mouse lemur scans

 --